mangs/bun-utils/documentation/routerUtils.md

 ### Router

 Simple router that handles both eager- and lazy-loaded route handlers to keep your bundle sizes small.
 Both default and named module exports are supported with a concise syntax.
+Appends `Server-Timing` values for route loading duration to the request headers; can be disabled via the constructor.

 Path matches follow glob rules by using `Bun.Glob`.
 See the [documentation for `Bun.Glob`](https://bun.sh/docs/api/glob) for details.